learn-co-curriculum/dsc-introduction-to-decision-trees/README.md

 ## From graphs to decision trees

-We have seen basic classification algorithms (a.k.a classifiers), including Naive Bayes and logistic regression, in earlier sections.
-A decision tree is a different type of classifier that performs a **recursive partition of the sample space**.
+Similar to logistic regression, a decision tree is a classifier that performs a **recursive partition of the sample space**.
 In this lesson, you will get a conceptual understanding of how this is achieved.

-A decision tree comprises of decisions that originate from a chosen point in sample space.
+A decision tree is comprised of decisions that originate from a chosen point in sample space.
 If you are familiar with Graph theory, a tree is a **directed acyclic graph with a root called "root node" that has no incoming edges**.
 All other nodes have one (and only one) incoming edge.
 Nodes having outgoing edges are known as **internal** nodes.
 All other nodes are called **leaves**.
 Nodes with an incoming edge, but no outgoing edges, are called **terminal nodes**.

 >__Directed Acyclic Graphs__
 >